IMTorgCustomSoln/micro-crm/README.md

 * router views may be useful, but is unnecessary.
 Some good explanations of dynamic layouts are the following:
   - https://markus.oberlehner.net/blog/dynamic-vue-layout-components/

+## TODO

+_Current_

+* TypeError: Converting circular structure to JSON
+* if project is selected, then that row should still be highlighted after returning from another page
+* Lifecycle view, table col Steps: space between items in array
+* ModalLifecycle: style 'Steps:' table
+* Contacts Table
+  - populate Log Interaction, wiht only one row selected
+  - before project selection, remove ReferredBy
+  - after project selection, should show PersonProjStatus (need new table)

+_New_

+* ProjectsView, if project selected, 'Log Event' button shows
+* event reports
+  - project summary for selected time period: events grouped by project
+  - timesheet: hours of events, with project rows and column days
+* user reports
+  - next step